narcis-serbanescu/vm4m1arm/README.md

 # QEMU based Virtual Machines with GUI and Network running on MAC computers with Apple Silicon (M1 devices)

-## How to setup and run Linux VMs on Apple M1 host using QEMU, libvirt and HVF with GUI and network
+## How to setup and run Linux and Windows VMs on Apple M1 host using QEMU, libvirt and HVF with GUI and network

 ### Requirements